Magdolna Purgly: After 1935

 After 1935, Mrs. Horthy appeared in public more frequently.
 Her goal was to ensure that Horthy would remain Regent.
 The greatest danger to his position came from extreme-right groups like the Arrow Cross Party led by Ferenc Szálasi.
 She worked to support the nation and its independence with her personal prestige.
 In this period, such actions carried anti-Fascist implications.
 She did not directly participate in politics, but expressed herself in a way that befitted her position.
 She staunchly rejected every temptation to found a "Horthy Dynasty".
 In 1938, she founded a charity with the purpose of trying to help the poor of the recently regained part of Felvidék.

 From 1940, she lived in perpetual anxiety and was not able shake off the thought that the Regency was threatened by events, and she feared to think how it might end.
 In private company, she often said: "we came to power in a decent way, through the door, but I fear that we will only get out of here through the window".
 Her concern did not materialize word for word, but it is true that the Horthy family left the Castle of Buda on 17 October 1944 after her husband's deposition by the Arrow Cross Party with Nazi assistance.

 Post-War life

-After the end of World War II, the family lived in Weilheim, Bavaria for four years.
+After the end of World War II, the family lived in Weilheim in Oberbayern for four years.
 This period was unfavorable to Magdolna's health.
 Due to her son's diplomatic skill, the family managed to move to Estoril, Portugal, where she died in 1959, two years after her husband's death.